 Continuing Education Activity

-- Identify the etiology of HELLP syndrome.
+- Identify the risk factors for developing HELLP syndrome.

-- Outline the treatment options for HELLP syndrome.
+- Outline the management for HELLP syndrome.

 HELLP syndrome has a prevalence of 0.5% to 0.9%.
 About 70% of cases occur in the third trimester of pregnancy, and the remainder occurs within 48 hours of delivery.
 The mortality rate of women with HELLP syndrome is 0 to 24%, with a perinatal death rate of up to 37%.